Maltese Club Open Show 7thApril 2019

 1st Welbourn’s Ch.
 Delcost Dapper by Marc at Zumarnik JW Excitedly entered the ring, this solid cobby 10 year old male with darkest pigment and prettiest well balanced head.
 Moved fabulously once settled for his young handler.
 Coat texture was silky to the touch on minimal length.

 1st Holland’s Unique White Star of Eternity At Sarasuma 3 year old male, up to size with an abundance of coat which I can imagine takes much preparation.
 Once settled on the move he went well and was eager to please his handler.
-Sturdy boy with lovely dark eyes, and pigmentation. *also won the limit dog class (1 Entry) 2nd Sarasuma Penny Lane Very pleasing outline when stacked at first glance, this 8 month old bitch has a beautiful silky coat and dark pigment but unfortunately appeared to be lame on rear movement on the move for the duration of the class.
+Sturdy boy with lovely dark eyes, and pigmentation. *also won the limit dog class (1 Entry) 2nd Sarasuma Penny Lane Very pleasing outline when stacked at first glance, this 8 month old bitch has a beautiful silky coat and dark pigment.
 3rd Bagguley’s Kenaiteen Love Affair

 Veteran (5 Entries 2 Abs)